 Under the leadership of Dr. Robert Krieble (1916-1997), Loctite Corporation prospered and developed the first practical Superglue technology.
 He became a legendary leader in public policy circles, especially in his leadership of the long-term effort to educate people behind the Iron Curtain about freedom and democracy.
 Considered a prime mover in the effort that eventually toppled the Soviet empire, he was also an original leader of the Heritage Foundation and several other important policy think tanks.
 He instilled in his own children not only a commitment to free market principles, but also a lifelong interest in policy initiatives.

 Carrying on that legacy of leadership, his daughter Helen E. Krieble is herself a celebrated leader on a variety of national issues from strategic missile defense to illegal immigration.
 She is the founder and President of the Vernon K. Krieble Foundation, and has been active in a wide array of organizations that promote freedom and democracy.
-Most recently, her private sector initiative to break the difficult political deadlock on illegal immigration has attracted major press attention and is beginning to inform the national debate on solutions.
-Most important, her proposal is seen as a workable solution that is based on a principle as old as America itself – the free market.
+A private sector initiative to break the difficult political deadlock on illegal immigration, the Red Card Solution, has attracted major press attention and is informing the national debate on solutions.
+Her proposal is embraced by many national and state leaders as a viable, workable solution that is based on a principle as old as America itself—the free market.